AFLProjects/White-Balance-Automation/README.md

 </p>

 The main idea of this program is to deprive you of all the **repetitive labor** while editing your photos.
-The program will take care of the color balencing and polishing based on the settings that you chose.
+The program will take care of the color balencing and polishing.

 Once everything is setup you can start automatically editing your videos  and stop losing your time doing labor :wink: